desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Example

-When performing DNSSEC bootstrapping for the Child zone `example.com` using NS records `ns1.example.net` and `ns2.example.net`, the Child DNS Operator
+When performing DNSSEC bootstrapping for the Child zone `example.co.uk` using NS records `ns1.example.net` and `ns2.example.net`, the Child DNS Operator

 1. needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Signaling Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`;

-2. should publish CDS/CDNSKEY records at `example.com`.
+2. should publish CDS/CDNSKEY records at `example.co.uk`.

 {#signaling}